How You Set Goals for a High Performance Culture Matters

 How can you, instead, build a high performance culture where achievement, not failure, becomes the standard?
 When you set goals for a high performance culture, you need to:

-You want to encourage greater effort from your team by asking them to “stretch” a little further each goal setting period with fair, accurate, and relevant goals that are “just within reach” if people perform at their peak.
+You want to encourage greater effort from your team by asking them to “stretch” a little further each goal setting period with fair, accurate, and relevant goals that are “just within reach” if people perform at their peak and get what they need.

 The Bottom Line

-Workplace culture accounts for 40% of the difference between high and low performance.
-We believe it is a leader’s job to create the circumstances to consistently get the most out of their people in a way that is consistent with the organization’s core values.
+Your performance culture accounts for almost half of the difference between high and low performance.
+We believe it is a leader’s job to create the circumstances to consistently get the most out of their people in a way that is consistent with the organization’s core values and strategic direction.
 If leaders push too much (or even too little), teams may not meet their goals.

-To learn more, download The Research Behind How Much a Leader Should Push for Higher Performance
+To learn more, download How Much a Leader Should Push for Higher Performance -Backed by Research

 Explore real world results for clients like you striving to create higher performance